So, you’ve stumbled upon this non-toxic bakeware guide to clean up your kitchen. Here’s why you made a smart move:

 - Easy to clean & dishwasher-safe.

-- *Freezer, refrigerator, oven, & microwave-safe.
-A few types are stovetop safe. (*make sure to let cool first)
+- Freezer, refrigerator, oven, & microwave-safe.
+A few types are stovetop-safe.

 Cons of Glass Bakeware

-- Weak glass bakeware can crack or shatter from temperature changes.
+- Weak glass bakeware can shatter from sudden temperature changes.

 - Not broiler-safe (unless it’s the third option).